globus/searchable-files-demo/README.md

     ./searchable-files logout

-Please note that this will not delete your index and it will still be available and searchable.
+Please note that this will not delete your index.
+The index will still be available and searchable.

 ## Next Steps

-For a fully featured Search client, you may want to install and explore the [`globus-search-cli`](https://globus-search-cli.readthedocs.io/en/latest/overview.html).
+For a fully featured Globus Search client, you may want to install and explore the [`globus-search-cli`](https://globus-search-cli.readthedocs.io/en/latest/overview.html).

-You can also write your own python clients against the Globus Search service by using the
+You can also write your own python clients against the Search service by using the
 [`SearchClient` class from the Globus SDK](https://globus-sdk-python.readthedocs.io/en/stable/clients/search.html).